High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Two-layer networks for the XOR Gaussian mixture

 Since the the derivations of the ballistic limiting equations apply for general $K$, we can also study the probability of ballistic convergence to a stable vs.\ unstable fixed point as one varies $K$.
 This addresses the regime of overparametrization for the XOR GMM since $K=4$ suffices to express a Bayes--optimal classifier.
 In this more generic setting, the probability of being in the ballistic domain of attraction of the stable fixed points (corresponding to the Bayes optimal classifiers) is

 which goes to $1$ exponentially fast as $K$ grows.
 This clearly demonstrates the benefits of overparametrizaiton of the landscape in a concrete two-layer network: a random initialization is more likely to to contain the ``right" initial signature (corresponding to none of $I_\mu^+,I_\mu^-,I_\nu^+,I_\nu^-$ being empty at initialization) in order to be in the basin of a Bayes optimal classifier as the width grows, and as long as the right signature is present in the nodes at initialization, the SGD will ballistically converge to a global minimizer of the population loss.
-We refer the reader to Remark~\ref{rem:overparametrization-modifications}--\ref{rem:overparametrization-success-probability} for more.
+This is a rigorous example of the well-known lottery ticket hypothesis of~\cite{LotteryTicket}.
+Roughly speaking, the lottery ticket hypothesis proposes that the reason for the success of overparametrized networks is that they give more attempts for a sufficiently expressive subnetwork to be initialized well, and succeed at the task on its own.